phpvirtualbox/phpvirtualbox/README.md

 3) Rename config.php-example to config.php and edit as needed.

-4) Move phpvirtualbox.conf into /etc/apache2/conf-available/
+4) Move phpvirtualbox.conf into /etc/apache2/conf-available/  * NB: The default config file makes phpvirtualbox only accessible from the localhost for security reasons.

 5) Run `a2enconf phpvirtualbox` and `service apache2 reload`